 In this Elder Law Minute, Wes Coulson explains how it’s possible to benefit from owning non-residential real estate when planning with DCEL.

-I’m Wes Coulson extending warm holiday greetings to you and yours from all of us here at Dent Coulson Elder law, and this is your Elder Law Minute.
+I’m Wes Coulson, sending warm holiday greetings to you and your loved ones from all of us here at Dent Coulson Elder Law.
+Welcome to your Elder Law Minute.

 Also looking for information about Medicaid and Asset Preservation?
 Visit these articles:

 “Your Trusted Advisor on the Elder Care Journey”

 Dent-Coulson Elder Law is dedicated to providing families in the St. Louis area with their Elder Law needs.
 Our practice areas include Asset Preservation Planning, Veterans Benefits, Medicaid Eligibility, Alzheimer’s Planning, Special Needs Planning, Estate Planning and more.
 We understand the financial challenges you may face as you and your loved ones grow older.
 At Dent-Coulson Elder Law, our clients’ well-being is our number one priority.
 For immediate help, call (618) 632-7000 (IL) or (314) 567-9292 (MO), or Contact Us and we will get in touch as soon as possible.